This section covers the construction of the aluminium hull and deck, starting with the fabrication of the frames.

 First look down-below, into a little world now upright for the first time.
 The hull was rolled over in slings between chain blocks.
 One of the first tasks coming up was now etching and painting the bilge plating up to the waterline with high-build epoxy primer.
 All alloy vessels should have painted bilges, even more so commercial workboats that are seldom as dry and clean.
 It saves having to deal with pitting issues down the track.

 Some areas of the roof were not able to be plated until now, as steel supports were coming through from the ground.
 It was also good to be able to close this deep hole before falling into it.
+Later, I instead elected to fall through a large hatch opening covered by a tarp – without much in the way of adverse results.

 The roof sides can now be plated.
 At first, the roof was plated to hard edges, but the seams were not welded.

-Finishing involved re-cutting the edges in place and forcing in a split section of pipe to obtain radiused corners and soften the shape.
-Windows were cut and frames added, the sliding hatch constructed, hatch openings cut… At this point, a lot of the deck hardware needs to be available in order to be fitted.
+Finishing involved re-cutting the edges in place and forcing in a split section of pipe to achieve radiused corners and soften the shape.
+Windows were cut and frames added, the sliding hatch constructed, hatch openings cut… At this point, a lot of the deck hardware needs to be available already in order to be fitted.

 Building good sliding hatches is a renewed challenge each time.
 The hatch must be able to resist considerable flooding from above, operate well and ideally never wear out its slides.